siglens/siglens-docs/docs/spl-docs/rename-command.md

-# rename Command
+# rename

 ## Description

-The rename command allows you to update the names of fields to something more descriptive or easier to understand.
+The `rename` command allows you to update the names of fields to something more descriptive or easier to understand.
 For instance, changing `app_version` to `Application Version` can make your data more accessible and self-explanatory.
 This is particularly helpful when dealing with fields that have cryptic or abbreviated names.
 If there are multiple fields with a common naming pattern, you can leverage a wildcard to rename them in bulk, streamlining the process of making your dataset user-friendly.

 ## Syntax